FSSC 22000

 Validity of current certificate

-Is my current FSSC certificate still valid?
+Will my current FSSC certificate remain valid?
 And until when?

 Answer